hubzero/hublib/docs/_sources/ui.rst.txt

 .. class:: FileUpload(name, desc, options, [width='auto'])

     A button that opens a file browser on your computer that allows you to upload a single or multiple files.
-    Data from the file is saved in memory and not written to a file.
+    Data will be downloaded when the *save* method is called.

     :param name: The name that will appear in the field.
     :param desc: An optional description.
 This will appear in a popover dialog.
     :param disabled: The initial state.
 Defaults to False.
-    :param cb: An optional callback function.
+    :param cb: An optional callback function called when the upload completes.
     :param width: Optional width as a percent string (for example, '50%').
     :param multiple: Allow multiple files to be selected.
 Default False.
-    :param maxsize: Maximum allowed size for upload files.
-Default 1MB.
-Type can be int or string where the string can end in K[B] or M[B]

     Attributes:
         Attributes are parameters that may be modified or read after the object is created.